Bridging Loans: What They Are & How To Get One

 • Lloyds Bank

 One thing to keep in mind about bridging loan lenders is that approaching one directly is not recommended.
-You’re unlikely to find the cheapest bridging finance deal on the market, or a product that fits all of your requirements, without professional advice.
+Without professional advice, you’re unlikely to find the cheapest bridging finance deal on the market or a product that fits all of your requirements.

-The best way to make sure you secure a good deal and avoid any pitfalls is to apply via a mortgage advisor or a specialist bridging finance broker.
+The best way to ensure you secure a good deal and avoid any pitfalls is to apply through a mortgage advisor or a specialist bridging finance broker.
 The ones we work with are whole-of-market and are best positioned to connect you with the lenders offering the best bridging loans with the most favourable rates for somebody in your shoes.

 Most bridging lenders, especially unregulated ones, are more flexible than mortgage lenders, but whether your application is successful will likely come down to the strength of the exit strategy.
 The more water-tight your plans, the more likely you are to get a loan, but your broker can advise you on which lender is most likely to look favourably on your exit plans.